Leukocyte esterase is a urine test to look for white blood cells and other signs of infection.

 An abnormal result indicates a possible urinary tract infection.

-The following may turn the test abnormal even when you do not have a urinary infection:
+The following may cause an abnormal test result, even when you do not have a urinary tract infection:

 - Trichomonas infection (such as trichomoniasis)